Week 13. Molding and Casting

 does not show the production process toolpath,

-extra credit: use more then two mold parts
+Extra credit: use more than two mould parts.

 Vacuum Forming

-3D modelling the part and adjusting the model in Meshmixer to change the ears to a more suitable shape for rotational casting.
+3D modelling – for this I am using the sample bunny file from Meshmixer – the part is then adjusted in Meshmixer to change the ears to a more suitable position and shape for moulding.

 Making a low-poly version of the model by decimating the mesh in Meshmixer.

-Exporting the mesh from Meshmixer and importing into Autodesk Fusion.
+I then exported the model from Meshmixer and imported it into Autodesk Fusion.

-Splitting the part in Autodesk Fusion and adding a base for vacuum casting with registration band around the edge.
+I then split the part in Autodesk Fusion and added a base for vacuum casting with a registration band around the edge.

-As we would be vacuum casting, I decided to use 0 walls, 0 top layers and 0 bottom layers.
+As we would be vacuum forming, I decided to use 0 walls, 0 top layers and 0 bottom layers.

 I split the top part off the model to make the infill more dense - 70% gyroid infill.